MarcGuiot/globs-gson/README.md

 When the Gson is read and write using Globs the attribut _kind can be added.
 It allow the reader to instantiate the corre Glob by finding the sponding GlobType in the Model.

-For exemple a Shopify product like :
+For exemple a Shopify product look like this :
 ```
 {
   "admin_graphql_api_id": "gid:\/\/shopify\/Product\/6918907461686",